caszuu/rlxr/README.md

 RLAPI void SetXrOrientation(Quaternion quat); // sets the offset rotation of the reference space RLAPI rlPose GetXrPose();                     // fetches the current reference frame offsets

-RLAPI bool SetXrReference(rlReferenceType type); // requests a different reference space (tracking) type, returns true if supported and sucessful, false otherwise
+RLAPI bool SetXrReference(rlReferenceType type); // requests a different reference space (tracking) type, returns true if supported and successful, false otherwise
-RLAPI rlReferenceType GetXrReference();          // gets the currently active reference space type, by default LOCAL_FLOOR is choosen on init, falling back to LOCAL if LOCAL_FLOOR is not supported
+RLAPI rlReferenceType GetXrReference();          // gets the currently active reference space type, by default LOCAL_FLOOR is chosen on init, falling back to LOCAL if LOCAL_FLOOR is not supported
 ```

 Rendering API: